 Bertani’s impact on Veneto wine making, particularly in Amarone production, is so considerable that ‘Bertani’ and ‘Amarone’ are nearly synonymous.
 Their 150+ year history is dotted with groundbreaking initiatives and royal accreditation.
 While respectful of their past, Bertani strives towards innovation, using progressive techniques and equipment allied with extensive experience and a deeply felt respect for tradition to provide wines of uncompromising quality.TERROIR & VINTAGE NOTES

 Sereole is a “cru” in the Soave Classica area, the Monte Tondo, situated between the municipalities of Soave and Monteforte d’Alpone.
 The soil is clay-loam with good amounts of organic matter, which enriches and brings out the typical notes of this grape variety.
-The Garganega grapes are Pergola-Veronese trained with a planting density of 1,200 plants per acre and vertical trellised with a density of 2,000 plants per acre.
-The manual harvest takes place in October.WINEMAKING & AGEING
+The grapes are from the Sereole vineyard in the Soave Classico zone Sereole vineyard, situated between the municipalities of Soave and Monteforte d’Alpone.
+The soils are marl-limestone, with vines that average 20 years old and are guyot-trained.

 A soft pressing of the grapes, with a light skin contact.
 Fermentation in French oak vats at a temperature of 61°F. The grapes are destemmed and gentley crushed with partial contact on the skins at a low temperature of 45°F, followed by fermentation at a controlled temperature of about 60°F in 75-hl French oak barrels.

-Ageing takes place on the lees in large wooden barrels for about six months, followed by at least three months of bottle maturation.TASTING NOTES
+Ageing takes place on the lees in large French oak vats for 4-5 months, followed by at least three months of bottle maturation.TASTING NOTES

-The floral bouquet has overtones of elderflower and pear, developing into sweeter aromas of yellow-fleshed fruits such as apricot, pineapple and melon.
-Plush on the palate, balanced with sapid notes that enhance the structure.
+The floral bouquet has overtones of elderflower and citrus, developing into sweeter aromas of yellow-fleshed fruits such as apricot, pineapple and melon.
+The palate is plush and complex with a slight mineral note.
 This Soave has a superior balance and personality, Sereole goes well with starters, soups and white meat.